 The Elevation Lab TagVault Pet Explained

-The TagVault Pet is a hard-shell AirTag enclosure made by Elevation Lab, an Oregon accessory maker, and Elevation Lab states that the mount is now used on over 100,000 dogs.
+The TagVault Pet is a hard-shell AirTag enclosure made by Elevation Lab, an Oregon accessory maker that built its name on rugged Apple-device cases.
 It solves one specific problem: keeping an AirTag locked to a dog collar without it dangling, rattling, or getting chewed loose.
 Most holders are silicone sleeves that slide onto the collar and rely on friction.
 The TagVault Pet does not rely on friction at all.

 Its design is a patented thru-collar mount.
 Two halves of a polycarbonate shell clamp the AirTag, and self-piercing stainless screws drive straight through the collar webbing to lock the whole assembly flush against the strap.
 The result sits flat, adds about 10 grams of total weight, and does not swing when the dog runs.
 The shell is also glow-in-the-dark, which helps you spot the collar at night before you even open Find My.